 The core purpose of this service is to provide support to families in developing their skills and confidence in their parenting and to provide services to children to enhance their development and learning.
-Examples of the services available include parenting workshops and individual support following the Triple P programme.
-Services also include a holiday play scheme provision for children and young people with additional support needs.
-If you wish to access any of the services please contact the team on 0300 1234510.
+Examples of the services available include group parenting workshops, bespoke 1 to 1 support and advice.
+Services also include a holiday play scheme for children and young people with additional support needs as well as our Snack and Play holiday programmes for children who meet certain criteria.
+If you wish to find out more about any of the services please contact the team by emailing: parenting@eastdunbarton.gov.uk.
+A member of the team will be in touch.